-The Wear Rivers Trust is currently working to map invasive species throughout the Wear catchment.
+The Wear Rivers Trust is currently working to map and manage invasive non-native species (INNS) throughout the Wear catchment.
 As part of our Wear Invasive Non-Native Species (WINNS) project we are;

 • Gathering INNS records from the public and other organisations

 • Co-ordinating volunteer walkover surveys

 • Producing INNS coverage maps for the whole Wear and for individual priority sub-catchments

 • Training people to identify and control INNS

 • Strategically tackling INNS in partnership with others.